 The lymphatic system and its associated organs make up the majority of the immune system.
 Maintaining and removing excess fluid levels (via a substance known as lymph fluid) the lymphatic system is responsible for the manufacture of our white blood cells (t-Cells and B-Cells) – which identify microbial intruders and attempt to destroy and remove them.
 White blood cells memorise intruders the body has encountered before (through antibodies and antigens) and will rapidly respond to pathogens that the immune system has already encountered.

-How lymphatic drainage works – How Lymphatic massage helps swelling and joint pain
+How lymphatic drainage works – The Benefits of Lymphatic massage on swelling and joint pain

 One of the tasks the lymphatic system is responsible for is the filtering and removal of lymph fluid.
 Lymph fluid is a colourless liquid that surrounds all body tissues.
 Within the body fluid input and output is a shifting process.
 If the lymphatic system stops draining fluid effectively, this leads to a build up of fluid – causing swelling, inflammation and pain.
 Manual lymphatic drainage is helpful in pushing fluid through the congested lymph nodes and redistributing the lymph fluid to the areas of removal.
 This can be especially useful for swollen joints such as the knee or ankle.